snowdd1/homebridge-knx/knx_config.json.md

 Characteristics without group addresses can only be used by a `handler`

-##handler
+##Handler
 New in version 0.3 of homebridge-knx is a little add-in concept, allowing additional functionality to be added without changing the big mass of the code.
-`handler`s are defined as javascript files in `/lib/addins` and need to (follow some restrictions.)[https://github.com/snowdd1/homebridge-knx/blob/plugin-2.0/handler-add-in.md]
+`handler`s are defined as javascript files in `/lib/addins` and need to [follow some restrictions.](https://github.com/snowdd1/homebridge-knx/blob/plugin-2.0/handler-add-in.md)
-To assign a handler to a service the **handler** keyword is used, see example below.
+To assign a handler to a service the **Handler** keyword is used, see example below.

 ##KNXObjects
 Handlers can make use of KNX group addresses that are not connected directly to characteristics.
 To allow references to those addresses, they are defined as if they were characteristics.